I2P tunnel configuration

 - enableuniquelocal -- if true, connection to local address will look like 127.x.x.x where x.x.x is first 3 bytes of incoming connection peer's ident hash. true by default.

-Example of http tunnel:
+Here's an example of an http tunnel:

 [http-in] type = http host = ourwebsite.com port = 80 keys = our-website.dat